Important facts and information to know when visiting Lebanon

 Latest Safety Information

-- Large parts of Lebanon currently full under do not travel advisories with parts also known as “reconsider travel”, including Beirut.
-Political tensions since late 2019 have increased, so before travelling with children to Lebanon in 2020 we recommend you thoroughly research when and where you plan to travel.
+- Large parts of Lebanon are currently under “do not travel advisories” with parts also known as “reconsider travel”, including Beirut.
+Political tensions since late 2019 have only been exacerbated by COVID-19 and the Beirut Port Explosion.

 - You can read more on the exact regions currently impacted via international government sites including The US State Department, UK Foreign Office and Australian Smart Traveller.